 Join thousands receiving hot new sex related articles, goodies, and great deals.

 Cisgender is a gender studies term used to refer to people whose gender identity aligns with the gender assigned to them at birth.
-It is used to describe people who are not transgender.
+It describes people who do not identify as transgender.

 Cisgender is a relatively new term in gender studies, as scholars and activists tried to find a way to speak about non-transgender individuals without resorting to terms such as "normal" or "gender normative," both of which imply that transgender is either abnormal or non-normative.